 (4) This section does not prevent the agency from giving access to a document in any way agreed on between the agency and the applicant.

-28. Medical and psychiatric information
+28. Medical and psychiatric information about applicant, giving access to

 If —

 (a) a document to which the agency has decided to give access contains information of a medical or psychiatric nature concerning the applicant; and